Tire Blowout Attorneys

 Potholes, curbs, road debris, and other materials that cause physical damage to a tire may cause a blowout in two different ways.
 First, the blowout may occur immediately when the tire strikes the hard edge of a pothole or an object in the roadway, much like a balloon popping.
 The second type of pothole-related blowout is less predictable.
 Sometimes, hitting a pothole or running over an object in the road will damage and weaken a tire, but it won’t blow out immediately.
 Instead, the tire may later fail unexpectedly, when the car is traveling at a high rate of speed and the tire heats up.

-If you’ve hit a pothole, curb, or another object, it is important to inspect your tire or have it professional inspected to ensure that it remains in good working order.
+If you’ve hit a pothole, curb, or another object, it is important to inspect your tire or have it professionally inspected to ensure that it remains in good working order.
 Don’t assume that because the tire survives the bump, there is no damage and it is safe to continue to use.

 It is extremely difficult due to Sovereign Immunity in Texas, to hold the municipal body responsible for road maintenance liable for accidents caused by pothole-related blowouts.
 However, a driver who negligently fails to inspect his or her tires after hitting a pothole and experiences a blowout later may be liable for the accident.

 Getting Help After a Tire Blowout Accident

 Of course, any time you are in a car accident, due to a tire blowout or another cause, your first step should be to seek any necessary medical evaluation and care.
 Once you have taken steps to protect your health and secure your vehicle, it’s time to start thinking about protecting your rights.

 If you’ve been injured because a tire was defectively designed or manufactured, because another driver failed to maintain his tires responsibly, or because the city neglected to keep the roadways in good repair, you may be entitled to compensation.
 Damages in a tire blowout case can help you to pay medical bills, make up for lost work time, and repair or replace your damaged vehicle.